mikeholscher/zmk-config-mikefive/files/custom-keycaps/readme.md

 ![](images/resinprinted.jpg)

 ## What if I don't have a printer?
 MJF printing should be a better option as all of those machines are from the same manufacturer (HP) and use proprietary materials and software.
 They are known to produce very repeatable part dimensions from wherever you have them printed.
 If you can live with the slightly grainy and grippy texture, I would advise going with MJF.
-If somebody finds the magic instructions to order MJF printed caps with a perfect fit, let me know!
+Make sure to mention in the instructions to place all caps in the same orientations.
+Preferably the 45 degree angle to prevent layer lines.

 # Two types of keycaps
 ### Normal type